Skip to main content

 Will makers pay exchange fees?

 - No, in fact makers will earn protocol fees.
+80% of all trading fees generated are earned by LPs.

 - Bringing makers into the system allows v2 to have much more dynamic liquidity and makes the system more responsive to market conditions thanks to the ability of makers to express themselves through a diversity of liquidity provisioning strategies.
 This fixes issues with v1 caused by a static liquidity model that was rigid and unable to respond to market conditions.